 Senator Norm Coleman

-The concept of service is close to Senator Coleman’s heart; he is active in a variety of political organizations and non-profits.
-He serves as Chairman of the American Action Network, a center-right “action tank” located in Washington, D.C.
-He sits on the Board of the Network’s sister organization, the American Action Forum, a forward-looking policy institute dedicated to keeping America strong, free and prosperous.
-He is also a member of the Advisory Council of the U.S. Global Leadership Coalition, and served for eight years as a Board member of the National Endowment for Democracy.
+The concept of service is close to Senator Coleman’s heart; he is active in a variety of political organizations and nonprofits.
+In addition to serving as Chairman of the American Action Network, he also sits on the Board of the Network’s sister organization, the American Action Forum, a forward-looking policy institute dedicated to keeping America strong, free, and prosperous.
+Senator Coleman serves as National Chairman of the Republican Jewish Coalition.
+He is currently Co-Chair of the U.S. Global Leadership Coalition and served for nine years on the Board of the National Endowment for Democracy.